winxuser/pokered/README.md

     - Dual-type move effectiveness may be misreported
     - HP draining moves and Dream Eater may hit when they shouldn't
     - PP restoring items do not account for PP Ups when used

+- Upgrades:
+    - Map legend in save infobox
+    - Improve the Pokédex AREA functionality
+    - Elite Four Members play Gym Leader Battle Theme
+    - Turn to face enemy trainers when seen by them
+    - Item Descriptions
+    - Allow multiple moves to be learned at the same level
+    - Menu Descriptions

 Original README follows...